-Now, we are still working our way through our "Ocean" theme; seaweed segment and so our guided meditation this week focuses on gooey seaweed that has been washed ashore.
-The seaweed then became crunchy from sitting in the sun too long, but quickly became gooey again, obviously because it got splashed on!
+Our guided meditation this week focuses on gooey seaweed that washed ashore.
+The plant then became crunchy from sitting in the sun too long, but quickly became gooey again, obviously because it got splashed on!

 How did it go?

 This activity went very well.
 Our students were eager to pretend to be crunchy seaweed.
-They made all sorts of crazy crunchy facial expressions and really got into it.
-The counting also complemented this activity and in some cases, students counted along with us; which was no problem at all for us as it helped them maintain a calm body during the entire activity.
+They made all sorts of crazy crunchy facial expressions and got into it.
+The counting complemented this activity and encouraged student participation.

-One suggestion we have to make this activity a more relaxing one is to play some calm music in the background and guide your students through the activity with a calm and soothing tone of voice.
-If you plan on having your students count with you then ask them to count as softly as they can.
+Add another layer of relaxation by playing calm music in the background.
+Guide students through the exercise with a gentle and soothing tone of voice.
+If you plan on having your students count with you, then ask them to count as softly as they can.

 Take a look!

-So if you are looking for a nice ocean themed guided meditation to go along with the Shavasana segment of your yoga class, then feel free to watch our video.
+So if you are looking for a lovely ocean themed guided meditation to go along with the Shavasana segment of your yoga class, then feel free to watch our video.
 You will be able to listen to our guided meditation script and gain some insight into how to guide your students through the exercise.
-We can certainly say that this will help your students become a little more enthusiastic about Shavasana and by extension understand a little more about its purpose in a yoga class.
+Undoubtedly, this will help students become a little more enthusiastic about Shavasana and understand its purpose in a yoga class.